NIDDK Guidance for Writing a DMS Plan

 - Investigators may choose to utilize existing NIH CDE resources; for example, the NIH CDE Repository.

-- Specific FOAs may require the use of certain data standards.
-Investigators should review the FOA closely and ensure the DMS Plan reflects the required standard(s).
+- Specific NOFOs may require the use of certain data standards.
+Investigators should review the NOFO closely and ensure the DMS Plan reflects the required standard(s).

 - Investigators should describe the data standards that will be applied for each data type to be collected.